rsthn/cherry-samples/00-getting-started/README.md

 ## Using `update` and `draw` callbacks

-System as mentioned before, is responsible for frame draw and frame update, this is done by registering an object to either queue or to both.
+`System` as mentioned before, is responsible for frame draw and frame update, this is done by registering an object to either queue or to both.
 When an object is registered for the `update` queue it must have an `update (deltaTime: int)` method (`deltaTime` is in milliseconds), and when registered for the `draw` queue it must have a `draw (canvas: Canvas)` method.

 - Use `updateQueueAdd (obj: Object)` to add the object to the update queue.
 - Use `drawQueueAdd (obj: Object)` to add the object to the draw queue.
 - Use `queueAdd (obj: Object)` to add the object to both update and draw queues.

-And simmetrically:
+And symmetrically:

 - Use `updateQueueRemove (obj: Object)` to remove the object from the update queue.
 - Use `drawQueueRemove (obj: Object)` to remove the object from the draw queue.